Chapter 5

 And in the silence of those busy days, I began to spiral.

 I told myself it was just worry.
-But deep down, it wasn't just that—I wanted control.
+But deep down, it wasn't just that.
+I wanted control.
 I needed to feel like he was still belongs to me, even when I wasn't home.

 I started checking his phone more often.
 Expecting answers faster.
 I got irritated when he didn't pick up my calls right away, or when he made plans I didn't know about.

-I told myself it was normal—that this is what love does to people.
+I told myself it was normal, that this is what love does to people.
 That I was just trying to protect what we had.

-But I crossed the line.
+I knew I had crossed the line.

-And still… he never said anything.
+And yet… he never said anything.

 Even when I hurt him… he stayed.